 Automatic payments in the system are handled by specialized entities, PayPal and Stripe.
 In SurveyLab we only store transaction history and invoices, we never collect credit card details or information related to user's bank accounts.

 All survey links are hashed to prevent unauthorized people from accessing surveys.

 Users can send emails with invitations to fill out surveys and tests via SurveyLab.
 All invitations to fill out surveys sent using our system include an opt-out link.
 The respondent by clicking on the link can unsubscribe from participation in the research.

 All data placed on the account by the user, e.g. contact lists, surveys, and reports on the conducted research are his property.

 Periodically, we can send (in the form of a newsletter) important system messages regarding new functionalities, offers or significant changes in the application itself, the company or our business environment.
 On request, users can receive automatic email notifications about new responses.

 Users can resign from receiving newsletters.

-What GDPR regulates?
+What does GDPR regulate?

-GDPR regulates the “processing” of personal data of EU residents.
+GDPR regulates the “processing” of the personal data of EU residents.
 It includes the collection, storage, transfer and usage of data.
 The regulation applies to every company that is processing data, no matter if this company has a physical presence in the EU.